-Ramot was established in 1964, to provide a multi-disciplinary approach to individuals and families who are affected by drug and alcohol addiction.
+Ramot is a Non-Profit Organisation (NPO Number 011 891) established in 1964, to provide a multi-disciplinary approach to individuals and families who are affected by drug and alcohol addiction.
 The centre currently has 42 beds with separate facilities for male and female patients.
 Ramot follows a multi-disciplinary drug and alcohol rehabilitation treatment programme, which is based on scientific research and implemented by specialist personnel trained in their respective fields.
 Our treatment programme is covered by medical aids and we are currently a preferred service provider for Medscheme & Discovery Health.

 We treat patients in the following categories (subject to certain criteria):